P1-Ro/Android-Update-Lib/README.md

 ## Installation
 1. Set-up your own instance of [Android-Update-Server](https://github.com/P1-Ro/Android-Update-Server)
-2. Add Android App to same Firebas project which you are using for Update Server
+2. Add Android App to same Firebase project which you are using for Update Server
 3. Include this library in your project
 4. Add it to your build.gradle with:
     ```gradle